bioinformaticsdotca/Genomic_Epi_2017/phylogeo/phylogeo_tutorial.md

 _Tutorial outline_:

 1. Learn how to use the "Quickstart" package for basic visualizations
-2. Modify Quickstart to perform basic tree operations
+2. Modify Quickstart to load a tree
-3. Link to a custom plugin that can ***
+3. Build a simple user interface to do fun basic things with the tree.

 **1.1 Use the Phylocanvas Quickstart to create a simple tree visualization**